ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     main()
 ```

 When this is run we see that it says it waited 15 times.
 There are 5 waits in `coroutine_a` and another 10 waits in `coroutine_b`.
-So our `main` function is seeing the waits in `coroutine_b` even thought it only ran `coroutine_a`.
+So our `main` function is seeing the waits in `coroutine_b` even though it only ran `coroutine_a`.

-We also see that when `coroutine` used `yield from` to run `coroutine_b` it was able to capture the return the same as if `coroutine_b` had been a standard function that it had called.
+We also see that when `coroutine_a` used `yield from` to run `coroutine_b` it was able to capture the return in very much the same way as if `coroutine_b` had been a standard function that it had called without `yield from`.

-There's no real magic to coroutines, they're just a specific use of generators that leverages pretty every single generator feature that Python offers.
+There's no real magic to coroutines, they're just a specific use of generators that leverages pretty much every single generator feature that Python has to offer.

 ### Translating This to Async/Await

 Alright, we've covered a lot of stuff and built up to coroutines.
-At this point we've implemented async/await just using generator syntax.
-Python has special syntax for it's native coroutines just to make it easier to tell when you're writing a generator and when you're writing a coroutine.
+At this point we've implemented async/await using generator syntax.
+Python has special syntax for its native coroutines just to make it easier to distinguish between generators and coroutines.
 Ultimately async/await in Python is syntactic sugar for a special kind of generator.

-So let's look at a rough and quick translation of the `coroutine_a` and `coroutine_b` to async/await syntax.
+So let's look at a rough and quick conversion of `coroutine_a` and `coroutine_b` to the async/await syntax.

 ```py
 import asyncio